It4innovations/HyperLoom/doc/source/client-py.rst

 ----------------

-Direct arguments serve for the Python task configuration without necessity to create loom tasks.
+Direct arguments serve for the Python task configuration without necessity to create HyperLoom tasks.
 From the user perspective it works in a similar way as context -- they introduces extra parameters.
 The values for parameters are set when the task is called.
 They can be arbitrary serializable objects and they are passed to the function when the py_task is called.
 Direct arguments are always passed as the first n arguments of the function.
-They are specified only by a number, i.e. how many first n arguments are direct (the rest arguments are considered normal loom tasks).
+They are specified only by a number, i.e. how many first n arguments are direct (the rest arguments are considered normal HyperLoom tasks).

 Let us consider the following example::